-Google Kubernetes Engine deploys your workloads on Compute Engine instances running in your GCP project.
+Google Kubernetes Engine deploys your workloads on Compute Engine instances running in your Google Cloud project.
 These instances are attached to your Google Kubernetes Engine cluster as nodes.
-The following sections show you how leverage the node-level security features available to you in GCP.
+The following sections show you how leverage the node-level security features available to you in Google Cloud.

 By default, Google Kubernetes Engine nodes use Google's Container-Optimized OS as the operating system on which to run Kubernetes and its components.
 Container-Optimized OS implements several advanced features for enhancing the security of Google Kubernetes Engine clusters, including:

 - Read-only filesystem where possible

 - Limited user accounts and disabled root login

 A best practice is to patch your OS on a regular basis.
 From time to time, security issues in the container runtime, Kubernetes itself, or the node operating system might require you to upgrade your nodes more urgently.
 When you upgrade your node, the node's software is upgraded to their latest versions.

 For clusters that run unknown or untrusted workloads, a good practice is to protect the operating system on the node from the untrusted workload running in a Pod.

 For example, multi-tenant clusters such as software-as-a-service (SaaS) providers often execute unknown code submitted by their users.
 Security research is another application where workloads may need stronger isolation than nodes provide by default.